 International Business Option

-This option is offered within the following major(s):
+This option is available at Corvallis campus and OSU-Cascades within the following majors:

 The International Business option prepares students for positions in organizations engaged in international trade.
 Students study the economic, political, geographical, and socio-cultural factors that impact business across national boundaries.
 Areas of greatest opportunity for overseas assignments are with service organizations such as banks, consulting firms and accounting firms; with import/export firms; with governmental organizations; and in marketing and financial management areas of multinational firms.
 A career in international business can lead to exciting and rewarding opportunities abroad.
 Most multinational business firms, however, hire new employees first for domestic assignments in order to provide them with a thorough knowledge of the firm, its products, and its policies, or for specific assignments in one of the functional areas of the business, before providing overseas opportunities.